Rights of union representatives under collective agreements

 14.10.1 Union representatives in the workplace shall be given the opportunity to attend courses aimed at making them more competent in their work.
 Those who attend the courses shall retain their regular salary for up to one week per year.
 In companies with more than 15 members, union representatives shall retain their regular salary for up to two weeks in the first year.
 This applies to one union representatives per year in each company if there are 5-50 members in employment, and to two union representatives if there are more than 50 members.
 The courses shall be recognized by the contracting parties.

 1.28.
-Sale of catch
+Sale of the power

 1.28.1.
 General

 1.29.3.
-Catch sold in containers abroad
+Power sold in containers abroad

 4.10.
-Trawlers freezing catch on board
+Dragnet boats, which freeze the catch on board

 4.13.
 Settlement